Combat Vehicles Research and Development Establishment: Projects and Products

-CVRDE is the main research lab responsible for the development of the Arjun MBT, 248 of which have been ordered by the Indian Army.
+CVRDE is the main research lab responsible for the development of the Arjun main battle tank, 248 of which have been ordered by the Indian Army.
 It has also developed the Tank-EX, Bhim Self Propelled Artillery, based on the Arjun Chassis, and the Combat Improved Ajeya, an upgrade of the Indian Army's T-72 Tanks.

 Apart from these, CVRDE has also developed other combat and Engineering Vehicles, like Armored Cars, Bridge-layer Tanks, Armoured Recovery Vehicles and a Mortar Carrier based on the BMP-2 chassis.

 CVRDE is also working on many technologies related to Armoured Fighting vehicles.
 CVRDE has a division dedicated to development of Automatic transmissions for Armored Fighting Vehicles.
 It has developed transmissions of various power ranges viz.
 1500, 800, 150 hp.
-It has developed various subsystems of transmission like torque converter, Fluid coupling and retarder, Steering units, Final drives etc.
+It has developed various subsystems of transmission like torque converter, Fluid coupling and retarder, Steering units, Final drives etc. Muntra, India's first ever unmanned armored vehicle was developed here.

-Muntra, India's first ever unmanned armored vehicle was developed here.
+CVRDE has also developed the Zorawar light tank which, as of 2024, has completed live-fire trials and is also expected to undertake limited user testing in the same year.